Dhiali/housemate/README.md

 **A Full-Stack Web Application | Developed by Dhiali Chetty**

+## Short Project Description:

-A comprehensive web application designed to streamline household management for shared living spaces.
-Housemate helps roommates coordinate tasks, manage bills, schedule events, and maintain transparent communication in a user-friendly digital platform.
+Housemate is a full-stack web application built to solve coordination challenges in shared living spaces.
+The project enables roommates to efficiently manage household tasks, split bills automatically, schedule events and maintain transparent communication through role-based access control.

+Built using React.js frontend with Node.js/Express backend and MySQL database, the application delivers a complete household management solution with real-time updates and secure authentication.
+Key features include automated bill splitting, task assignment tracking, event scheduling and comprehensive household statistics.

+The project was successfully deployed on Google Cloud Run (backend) and Azure Static Web Apps (frontend) with a custom domain.
+However, due to financial constraints, the live deployment was discontinued and the application now runs locally for demonstration purposes.
+This showcases the complete development lifecycle from local development through cloud deployment.

 **Digital Solution Type:** Progressive Web Application (PWA) - Responsive web application optimized for both desktop and tablet devices with offline capabilities.